 They asked him if they wanted to buy a bottle of house champagne.
 His friend demurred but he, being inebriated to the point of idiocy, agreed, and was immediately presented with an ice bucket containing an opened, lukewarm bottle of barely-sparkling wine, accompanied by a bar bill for 2000 Danish Kroner, the equivalent to two months’ wages.

 His friend was still talking to the blonde, with an intensity that he was loath to dispel.
-It was impossible to hear what they were saying over the music.
+Their faces were almost touching and it was impossible to hear what they were saying over the music.
 He drained his glass and looked over his shoulder.
-Onstage she was peeling off her lingerie and strutting around the pole, eyes fixed on him as he self-consciously sipped his champagne.
-He was enjoying the absurdity of the encounter.
+Onstage the Asian girl was peeling off her lingerie and strutting around the pole, eyes fixed on him as he self-consciously sipped his champagne.
+That said, he was enjoying the absurd turn their blundering into a brothel had taken.
 He had no intention of sleeping with her, irrespective of her persistence.

-He finished his drink and descended the stairs to the bathroom, where he emptied his bladder while swaying gently on the balls of his feet.
+He finished his drink and descended the stairs to the bathroom.
+Swaying gently, he emptied his bladder and chuckled to himself.

 As he left the gents he noticed a doorway leading to another room with mirrored walls and red banquettes.
-Curious, he wandered through the doorway, entering a room full of semi-dressed women.
-For a moment, nobody spoke.
-They regarded him, and he regarded them.
+Curious, he wandered through the doorway, and found himself in a room full of semi-dressed women.
+For a moment, silence descended over the gathered women as they regarded him, and he regarded them.
 It was undeniably surreal.
 He paused for a moment, as he considered whether to walk out of the door, before making for the bar and ordering a beer.

-He could feel the eyes of the women on him, and in the mirror above the bar could see them looking at him, whispering to each other.
+He could feel the eyes of the women on him, and in the mirror above the bar could see them looking at his back while whispering to each other.